-Domestic Violence: "Domestic Violence" means:
+Domestic Violence: the term "Domestic Violence" means -

-- 1) Felony or misdemeanor crime of violence committed by: - a.
-A former spouse or intimate partner of the victim - b.
+- Felony or misdemeanor crime of violence committed by - - A former spouse or intimate partner of the victim - b.
 A person with whom the victim shares a child in common - c.
-A person who is cohabitation with the victim as a spouse or intimate partner - d.
-A person similarly situated to a spouse of the victim under the domestic violence laws of the jurisdiction in which the crime of violence occurred - e.
-Any other person against an adult or youth victim who is protected from that persons acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - The term "Crime of Violence" means an offense that has as an element the use, attempted use, or the threat of use of physical force against the person or property of another; or any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.
-(18 USC § 16 )
+A person who is cohabitation with the victim as a spouse or intimate partner - A person similarly situated to a spouse of the victim under the domestic violence laws of the

+- jurisdiction in which the crime of violence occurred - e.
+Any other person against an adult or youth victim who is protected from that persons acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - 2) The term "crime of violence" means an offense that has as an element the use, attempted use, or the threat of use of physical force against the person or property of another; or any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.
+(18 USC § 16)

-Dating Violence: "Dating Violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and;
+Dating Violence: the term "dating violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and

-- The existence of such a relationship shall be determined based on the reporting party's statement and with the consideration of the length of the relationship, the type of relationship, and the frequency of the interaction between the persons involved in the relationship. - 2) For the purposes of this definition: - a.
-Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse - Stalking: "Stalking" means: - Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - a.
+- 1) The existence of such a relationship shall be determined based on the reporting party's statement and with the consideration of the length of the relationship, the type of relationship, and the frequency of the interaction between the persons involved in the relationship.
+For the purposes of this definition - Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse

+Stalking: the term "stalking" means -

+- Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - - a.
 Fear for the person's safety or the safety or safety of others; or - b.
-Suffer substantial emotional distress. - 2) For the purposes of this definition: - a.
-Course of conduct means two or more acts, including, but not limited to; acts in which the stalker directly, indirectly, or through third parties, by action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.

-- Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling. - c.
-Reasonable persons mean a reasonable person under similar circumstances and with similar identities to the victim.
+Suffer substantial emotional distress - 2) For the purposes of this definition - a.
+Course of conduct means two or more acts, including, but not limited to; acts in which the stalker directly, indirectly, or through third parties, by action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling. - Reasonable persons mean a reasonable person under similar circumstances and with similar identities to the victim.

-Sexual Assault: "Sexual Assault" means an offense that meets the definition of rape, fondling, incest, or statutory rape as defined in the FBI's Uniform Crime Reporting system.
+Sexual Assault: an offense that meets the definition of rape, fondling, incest, or statutory rape as defined in the FBI's Uniform Crime Reporting system.
 A sex offense is any act directly against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

-Rape: "Rape" means penetration, however slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Rape: penetration, however slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-Fondling: "Fondling" means the touching of the private parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.
+Fondling: the touching of the private parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.

-Incest: "Incest" means the non-forcible sexual intercourse between persons who are related to each other within the degree wherein marriage is prohibited by law.
+Incest: Nonforcible sexual intercourse between persons who are related to each other within the degree wherein marriage is prohibited by law.

-Statutory Rape: "Statutory Rape" means the non-forcible sexual intercourse with a person who is under the statutory age of consent.
+Statutory Rape: nonforcible sexual intercourse with a person who is under the statutory age of consent.